PatGleeson101/mathicall.js/README.md

 vector.rect.dot([1, 2], [0.5, 3]); //6.5
 ```

 ## Features
 - Common functions (e.g. lerp, mod)
 - Vectors
 - Matrices
-- Random numbers (returning soon)
+- Random numbers
-- Random noise (returning soon)
 - Complex numbers
-- Array operations (e.g. sum)
+- Array operations
+- Statistics
 - Integer operations (e.g. greatest common divisor)

 For work-in-progress and proposed features, see [Future development](https://github.com/PatGleeson101/mathicall.js/wiki/Future-development).

 ## Documentation
-Documentation for MathicallJS can be found at its GitHub wiki - see specifically the [Getting started guide](https://github.com/PatGleeson101/mathicall.js/wiki/Getting-started) and the [API documentation](https://github.com/PatGleeson101/mathicall.js/wiki/API-documentation)
+Documentation for MathicallJS can be found on its GitHub wiki - see specifically the [Getting started guide](https://github.com/PatGleeson101/mathicall.js/wiki/Getting-started) and [API documentation](https://github.com/PatGleeson101/mathicall.js/wiki/API-documentation).

 ## Licence
 MathicallJS is provided under the [MIT licence](LICENCE).

 ## About
 ### Origin
-MathicallJS originally grew from a javascript implementation of 3D [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) for a terrain-generation project.
-Attempts to improve performance revealed the benefits of combining efficient algorithms with a knowledge of javascript's quirks and features, as well as the need for interconnection between different mathematical fields to produce tools like Perlin noise.
-This led to the idea of a javascript API that would allow mathematics to be both fast and interdependent.
+A few years ago I created a simple terrain generator consisting of a basic 3D graphics engine and an implementation of 2D [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise).
+The project required a combination of good performance and several areas of maths - namely vectors, matrices and random numbers.
+MathicallJS was designed to make this as easy as possible, by taking advantage of efficient algorithms, javascript's quirks and a thought-out API.

 ### Aim
 MathicallJS aims to provide a common, robust API for different areas of mathematics, while maintaining the speed required for data-intensive applications such as image processing and realtime simulation.
-Specifically, the library aims:
+Specifically, the library aims to provide:

-1. _**To provide fast mathematics by implementing efficient algorithms that are tailored to the javascript language.**_
+1. _**Fast mathematics by implementing efficient algorithms tailored to javascript.**_
-2. _**To provide a consistent, well-structured API that gives simple, powerful control over these functions and how they are combined.**_
+2. _**A consistent, well-structured API that makes combining these functions as simple and powerful as possible.**_

-A key consideration in the design of MathicallJS is leveraging features and optimisations that are shared by different areas of maths.
-If this is successful, becoming familiar with just a few [Fundamentals](https://github.com/PatGleeson101/mathicall.js/wiki/Getting-started#Fundamentals) should give access to a wide range of fast mathematics.
-By making these basic features as intuitive as possible, we hope to make MathicallJS worthwhile even in applications that don't demand high performance.
+A key consideration in the design of MathicallJS is leveraging features and optimisations shared by several areas of maths.
+If this is successful, becoming familiar with just a few [Fundamentals](https://github.com/PatGleeson101/mathicall.js/wiki/Getting-started#Fundamentals) should make it easy to use and combine a large number of fast functions.
+These basics are hopefully intuitive enough for MathicallJS to be worthwhile even in applications that don't demand high performance.

 ### Influences
-Several other tools have influenced MathicallJS:
+Below are some existing tools which have influenced MathicallJS.

-- The basic repository structure was inspired by [three.js](https://github.com/mrdoob/three.js/).
+- The repository structure is based on [three.js](https://github.com/mrdoob/three.js/).
 - The API structure is similar to python libraries such as [matplotlib](https://matplotlib.org/) and [NumPy](https://numpy.org/).
-- The choice, naming, and categorising of several functions were influenced by [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language) and the [TI-84 Plus CE](https://education.ti.com/en-au/products/calculators/graphing-calculators/ti-84-plus-ce) graphing calculator.
+- Several functions are inspired by counterparts found in [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language), [SciPy](https://www.scipy.org/), the [R](https://www.r-project.org/) language and the [TI-84 Plus CE](https://education.ti.com/en-au/products/calculators/graphing-calculators/ti-84-plus-ce) graphing calculator.
-- The detachment of debugging from function implementation in order to maintain speed was inspired by the use of validation layers in the [Vulkan API](https://en.wikipedia.org/wiki/Vulkan_(API)).
+- The detachment of debugging from source functionality was prompted by the use of validation layers in the [Vulkan API](https://en.wikipedia.org/wiki/Vulkan_(API)).